timeglass/glass/docs/config.md

 ## MBU
 __key__: `mbu`

-A timer runs in the background and increments by set amount of time eacht tick: the "minimal billable unit".
-It accepts a human readable format that is parsed by: [time.ParseDuration()](http://golang.org/pkg/time/#ParseDuration)
+A timer runs in the background and increments by set amount of time each tick: the "minimal billable unit".
+It accepts a human readable format that is parsed by: [time.ParseDuration()](http://golang.org/pkg/time/#ParseDuration), e.g: `1h5m2s`

 ## Commit Message Template
 __key__: `commit_message`

-You can specify how you would like write the time you spent to the end of a commit message.
-To disable this feature completely configure an empty string like this: `"commit_message": ""`
+This options allows you to specify how Timeglass should write spent time to commit messages.
+To disable this feature completely, provide an empty string, e.g: `"commit_message": ""`

-The template is parsed using the standard Go [text/templating](http://golang.org/pkg/text/template/), but you probably only need to know that `{{.}}` is replaced by a human readable format of the measured time.
+The template is parsed using the standard Go [text/templating](http://golang.org/pkg/text/template/), but you probably only need to know that `{{.}}` is replaced by a human readable representation of the measured time, e.g: `1h5m2s`